US egg prices fall for the first time in months but remain near record highs

 U.S. retail egg prices fell in April from the record-high prices they hit earlier this year, according to government data released Tuesday.

-The average price for a dozen Grade A eggs dropped 12.7% to $5.12 in April, according to the Consumer Price Index.
-It was the first month-to-month decline in egg prices since October 2024.
+The average price for a dozen Grade A eggs declined to $5.12 last month after reaching a record $6.23 in March, according to the Consumer Price Index.
+It was the first month-to-month drop in egg prices since October 2024.

+Overall, the average price of eggs of all sizes fell 12.7%, the steepest monthly decline since March 1984.

+While wholesale egg prices have been coming down for a while, it was unclear how much store prices would decrease in April because consumer demand is usually high around Easter and Passover.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.